floooh/kc85.zig/IMPLEMENTATION.md

 Nonetheless, Zig's arbitrary-width integers came in very handy, but not for the reason I thought!

-The reason I *thought* those integers would come in handy was odd-bitwidth counters and wrap-around.
+The reason I *thought* those integers would be useful was odd-bitwidth counters and wrap-around.
 For instance if I have a 5-bit counter which can wrap around, I'd do this in C: